Don’t forget, you are investing in companies!

 Aligning your values with your investments

 For Christians, the method of aligning your values with your investments is called faith-based investing, or biblically responsible investing.
 Unless you have the time and expertise to financially research companies in our complex economy of conglomerates and mergers, you will need help implementing faith-based investing.

 Beacon Wealth Consultants offers comprehensive financial planning with expertise in biblically responsible investing.
 This has been our focus since 1997 when we first began helping our clients align their values with their investments.
-We research and screen companies, not only avoiding investing in unbiblical practices but seeking out companies with a positive impact.
+We research and screen companies with the goal of avoiding investing in unbiblical practices and to seek out companies with a positive impact.

 Remember, when you invest you are investing in actual companies with actual products and services.
 You are praying with your dollars because you want to make a profit from your investments.
 You should know and be excited about the companies you are profiting from and our team at Beacon Wealth Consultants can help!